 What Is Equine Assisted Learning?

-In a typical EAL session, we'll begin by sitting together outside the horses' paddock, observing them and chatting about what's presently going on in your life.
+In a typical EAL session, we usually begin by sitting together outside the horses' paddock, observing them and chatting about what's presently going on in your life.
 Perhaps you're experiencing a specific challenge at work or home, or maybe you are carrying a long-held grief about someone or something you've lost.
 Oftentimes simply observing the horses from outside their paddock and watching them interact with one another sparks conversation that brings insight or clarity.
 Contact or close proximity to the horses is not required.

-What EAL Can Do For You
+What Can EAL Help You Do?

 What can a horse give you that a human can't?